Drone Operator Services

 AESA-licensed drone pilots running DJI Inspire 3, Mavic 3 Pro Cine, and FreeFly Alta X across Mediterranean, Atlantic, Pyrenees, and Canary Islands airspace

 Here is the short of it.
 Mavic 3 Cine and Classic, Air 3.
 Plus Avata 2 and FPV for cinematic-FPV indoor-and-tight-space work.
 High-end heavy-lift uses FreeFly Alta X carrying ARRI Alexa Mini LF and Sony Venice 2 packages.
 With Gremsy MoVI Pro and DJI Ronin 4D gimbal heads.
-Crewed-aerial coordination runs through Aerial Spain Helicopters, Helitisa, and the Iberian-based Cineflex V14 and Shotover F1 systems for full-feature aerial unit work.
+Crewed-aerial planning runs through Aerial Spain Helicopters, Helitisa, and the Iberian-based Cineflex V14 and Shotover F1 systems for full-feature aerial unit work.

 Here is the breakdown.
 Productions filmed in Spain — Game of Thrones (Bárdenas Reales Dothraki Sea aerials, Itálica Dragonpit, Cáceres medieval, Trujillo, Almería Yunkai badlands).
 Indiana Jones and the Dial of Destiny (Cádiz, Sevilla, Granada).
 Pirates of the Caribbean (Cádiz tall-ship aerials).
 Star Wars Attack of the Clones (Plaza de España Sevilla), Solo.
 A Star Wars Story (Fuerteventura dune aerials).
 Vicky Cristina Barcelona, Spider-Man Far From Home.
 Wonder Woman 1984 (Canary Islands volcanic — Lanzarote Timanfaya, Tenerife Teide, Fuerteventura).
-Fast & Furious 6 (Tenerife multi-unit vehicle-chase aerials).
+Fast & Furious 6 (Tenerife multi-unit car-chase aerials).
 Lawrence of Arabia (Almería) — set up the working credit pool.

 Here is what that looks like on the ground.
 Terrain coverage spans Mediterranean coast aerials (Costa Brava, Costa del Sol, Mallorca-Menorca-Ibiza), Atlantic coast (Galician rías UNESCO, Asturian costa verde, Basque coast).
 Pyrenees high-alpine (Aigüestortes, Ordesa y Monte Perdido UNESCO), Picos de Europa.
 Sierra Nevada (Europe's southernmost ski peaks), Bárdenas badlands, Tabernas Desert.
 Doñana wetlands UNESCO, and the Canary Islands volcanic.
-Spain's ICAA 30% rebate plus 50% Canary Islands ZEC, 70% Navarra, and 40% Basque regional uplifts qualify aerial-unit spend, with INSHT workplace-insurance, MAPFRE Film Insurance.
+Spain's ICAA 30% rebates plus 50% Canary Islands ZEC, 70% Navarra, and 40% Basque regional uplifts qualify aerial-unit spend, with INSHT workplace-insurance, MAPFRE Film Insurance.
 EUR Eurozone settlement, and IVA 21% VAT recovery.

 ACT 03